projectgus/hairless-midiserial/index.markdown

 * Try using a Serial Terminal program like minicom or Hyperterminal and see if any data is received from there.

+### My MIDI program (Ableton, Logic) doesn't show up in the dropdown

+##### ...
+On OS X

+You may need to enable the "IAC" virtual MIDI port.
+This makes a "channel" that can join the two together:
+* Open the OS X built-in "Audio MIDI Setup" application (under Applications->Utilities.)
+* Choose "Show MIDI Window" from the Window menu.
+* Double-click the "IAC Driver" in the MIDI window.
+* Check the "Device is online" box in the dialog that appears.
+* Go back to Hairless MIDI<->Serial and there should be a new "IAC Bus" option in the dropdown.
+The other MIDI program should also see the IAC bus option.

+##### ...
+On Windows

+You need to create a MIDI Yoke virtual port (there's a link under <a href="#system_requirements">System Requirements</a>) to create a "channel" that joins the two together.
+There is an explanation on the MIDI Yoke page.

+##### ...
+On Linux

+You may need to use the "Passthrough" port in Linux ALSA to join them together, or use the "Create Virtual MIDI channel" feature if it exists in your other program.

 ### What similar software is available?